wavefrontHQ/docs/pages/doc/alert_target_customizing.md

     cs(tracing.derived.*.invocation.count, application="beachshirts" and service="delivery")
     ```

-Once the alert you created moves to the firing stage, you get a notification with a link to service dashboard.
-For example, in this scenario the JSON output of your notification would be:
+Once the alert you created moves to the firing stage, you get a notification with a link to the service dashboard.
+For example, in this scenario, the JSON output of your notification looks like this:
 ```
 "alertId": "1619577500306",
   "alertTags": [],